cclvi256/cclvi256.github.io/_posts/2024-04-10-Java_and_OOP.md

 }
 ```

-In this example we can find out that the
+In this example we can find out that the meaning of overriding, it is naturally the diverse principle resulting to overriding.
+The static type inspection cannot decide which method to call, but the object in the runtime have its own type, so the exact method to be called is selected in runtime.

 ### Polymorphism